 4.6.2.3 Provision of NSSAI to lower layers in 5GMM-IDLE mode

 The UE NAS layer may provide the lower layers with an NSSAI (either requested NSSAI or allowed NSSAI) when the UE in 5GMM-IDLE mode sends an initial NAS message.

+The NSSAI provided to the lower layers shall only contain S-NSSAI applicable in the serving PLMN.